|May 5, 2013. Twenty years -

 This site does not primarily deal with the West Memphis Three.
 While this site does discuss the injustice committed against them, it is more directed to the crime against the murder victims.
 There are no photos of the dead children or their injuries on this site.
 It is best they are remembered as they were in life.

 Recently, two new documentaries regarding this case have been produced.
 Paradise Lost 3: Purgatory by Joe Berlinger and Bruce Sinofsky is the third in a series of documentaries that have, as a whole, advocated the innocence of those sent to prison.
 These documentaries are one of the primary reasons this case has maintained such a high level of national attention.
-West of Memphis, a documentary by Amy Berg, further investigates the dysfunctional justice surrounding this crime.
+West of Memphis, a documentary by Amy Berg, further investigates the dysfunctional justice surrounding this crime telling the full story of injustice.
 I was interviewed for this latter documentary.

 This site is dedicated to the brief lives of Steve Branch, Christopher Byers and Michael Moore.
 These pages are dedicated to finding the truth about their deaths in West Memphis, Arkansas that took place on or about May 5th, 1993.